-What is cybercrime, and how can it affect your website?
-In this post website scam checker, we will take a look at what cybercrime is and how you can protect your site against malicious scammers.
-We will also look at the different types of crimes that internet thieves use to gain information and why they want this information.
+Become a website scam checker and know how to protect your site.
+But to do this you may want to know what cybercrime is, and how can it affect your website?
+Let’s look at website scam checker, cybercrime, malicious scammers and how you can protect yourself against these scam.
+We will also look at the different types of crimes that internet thieves use to gain information.

-What is cybercrime?
-Cybercrime is one or a group of internet thieves who use a network and a computer to hack information.
-These crimes may be aimed at individuals or groups but have the intention of causing mental or physical harm, loss to the victim, or damage to a reputation.
+Cybercrime is one person or a group of internet thieves who use a network and a computer to hack information.
+With this in mind, these crimes may be aimed at individuals or groups.
+In other words, they have the intention of causing mental or physical harm, loss, or damage to a reputation.

 Cybercrime ranges from individual personal attacks to massive terrorist attacks.
-Here we will talk about the cybercrime leveraged against your website.
+But in this article, we will talk about cybercrime leveraged against a website.
 So please be aware and become a skilled website scam checker.

 Someone not associated with your website comes along and changes the data then a hacker will add links to your site.
-These links redirected your readers to other sites or ads like pornography or pharmaceuticals.
+With the intention of redirecting readers to other sites or ads like pornography or pharmaceuticals.

-I had a link on my website one time that was advertising a private I in a foreign country.
+I had a link on my website that was advertising a “private I” in a foreign country.
 All of my traffic redirected to this advertisement, which made it appear that I was promoting this company.
-The company was using my traffic to build their business without doing any work for the ad.
+The company was using my traffic and direct rating to build their business without doing any work for the ad.

-Google search engines can usually pick up on this type of scam and Connecting your site to google console will help you keep an eye on the site health.
+Google search engines can usually pick up on this type of scam and connecting your site to google console will help you keep an eye on the site health.
 Keeping a close eye on your Google console will help you become a better website scam checker.
-If Google detects a third party, they will give you an alert.
-This alert will come after the hack has happened.
-You may get a spike in your traffic before Google sends a signal.
+At the same time, if Google detects a third party, they will give you an alert.
+This alert will come after the hack has happened, but you may get a spike in your traffic before Google sends a signal.

-One way to prevent this type of scam is to protect your site with SSL (Secure Sockets Layer).
-SSL keeps your online communication encrypted between your browser and the web server.
+One way to prevent this type of scam is to protect your site with SSL (Secure Sockets Layer) to put it differently, SSL keeps your online communication encrypted between your browser and the web server.
 My web hosting company, Wealthy Affiliate offers free SSL for all websites.

 It is just like it sounds.
 A hacker uses bait to lure you into giving them information.
 You access your website on your computer, right?
 Anyone who can get access to your computer can get access to all of your login and passwords — logins that connect to your AdSense, Amazon Associates, and the email addresses of your followers.
 You get the picture.
 A hacker can access any part of your website through a phishing scam.

 Or it may say that Google has detected a suspicious link in your website and give you a link to click and change your password to your site.
-It all looks official, so you set a new password, and there you have it.
-You have been baited and caught.
+It all looks official, so you set a new password, and there you have it, with this in mind, you are baited and caught.